NNTmux/newznab-tmux/README.md

  CD to the root of your newznab install, ie.  cd /var/www/newznab Next steps are very important:

+ 		If you are already a tmux user, you need to remove the .git folder from tmux folder.

  		git init
  		git remote add origin https://github.com/DariusIII/newznab-tmux.git git fetch